CarlosDerSeher/esp_snapserver/README.md

 surprised by the result though as this little thig called ESP32 is very much capable of doing all that's needed to get audio playback through [esp_snapclient](https://github.com/CarlosDerSeher/snapclient).
 It does loads of stuff currently:

-* DLNA audio in input (Android App AirMusic)
+* DLNA audio (LPCM) input (Android App AirMusic)

   as sample rate, bits and channels are hardcoded please ensure your device sends 44100:16:2
 * flac encoding PCM audio (44100:16:2)
 * snapserver <--> snapclient communication / protocol handling
 * stream to 1 connected esp_snapclient

-As stated before it is in a very early stage of development and if not started in the right order it will definitly crash:
+As stated before it is in a very early stage of development and if not started in the right order it will most certainly crash:

 * start esp_snapserver (wait until ready)
 * connect dlna and start playback